Blog Profiles: Coffee Blogs

 Follow @CoffeeNESW on Twitter.

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for breaking news, let us know.
+If you’re a blogger or journalist looking for beverage news, let us know.
 We can customize a news feed for you.

 Megan Boley is a Customer Content Specialist at PR Newswire.
 She is an avid reader and aspiring photographer.
 Follow her on @PRNHispanic.